Wendalf/interview-prep/technical-prep.md

 * [What is object-oriented programming?](https://www.quora.com/What-is-object-oriented-programming)
 * [15 Questions to Ask During a Ruby Interview](https://gist.github.com/ryansobol/5252653)
 * [The Basics: Object Oriented Programming Concepts](http://www.webopedia.com/TERM/O/object_oriented_programming_OOP.html)

-What is an instance variable?
-What's the difference between an instance variable and a 'regular' variable?
-What are "getter" and "setter" methods used for?
-What is the difference between a "getter" and a "setter" method?
-How do you make instance variables readable outside your class?
-Writeable?
-Both at the same time?
-Can a class call its own class methods?
-What's the difference between when you would use a class variable and when you would use a constant?
-What's the difference between a class and a module?
-When would you use a class but not a module?
-How does inheritance work?
-Why is inheritance really useful?
-How do you extend a class?
-What does that mean?
-What does #super do?
-Why use it?
-Scope:

-What is scope?
-When can you start using a variable?
-When is a new scope defined?
-When are methods in scope?
-What is a private method?
-What is a protected method?
-How are private and protected methods different?
-What does "encapsulation" mean?

 Other Contributors: